daneorie/mpl-tutorial/sequences/README.md

 * `singleton` takes an element and returns a sequence that contains that element (only)

-* `tabulate` takes 1) a generator function that takes a position and generates the element at that position 2) a length and returns a sequence of the given length where the element at a given position is computed by appling the generator function (at that position)
+* `tabulate` takes 1) a generator function that takes a position and generates the element at that position 2) a length and returns a sequence of the given length where the element at a given position is computed by applying the generator function (at that position)

 * `rev` reverses the given sequence